Fixed-level calibration of the Cauchy combination test: Numerical experiments

-Figure~\ref{fig:sim} plots empirical size as a function of the scale parameter for several values of $K$.
-Panels~(a) and (b) use the boundary-layer parametrisation: the horizontal axis is $s$ ranging over $\{0,2,4,6,8,10\}$, and results are shown for $K\in\{5000,20000,80000\}$.
-Panel~(a) displays the raw CCT.
-Its empirical size increases monotonically with $s$ and, for each $K$, the three curves nearly overlap, confirming rapid convergence to the theoretical limit $\Psi_{0.05}(s)$ of Corollary~\ref{cor:phasediagram}.
-At $s=0$ the size equals the nominal level, while at $s=10$ it exceeds $0.10$, illustrating the practical severity of the fixed-level distortion.
-Panel~(b) displays the oracle and plug-in BL-CCT.
-Compared with the raw CCT in panel~(a), the size distortion is substantially reduced: the maximum empirical size stays below $0.08$, whereas the raw CCT exceeds $0.13$.
-For moderate $s$ the empirical size rises slightly above nominal before returning toward $0.05$ at larger $s$, consistent with the finite-$K$ remainder in Theorem~\ref{thm:bluniform}.
-The plug-in version closely tracks the oracle, consistent with the $O_p(K^{-1/2})$ estimation error of $\widehat\rho$ (Proposition~\ref{prop:plugin}).
+Figure~\ref{fig:sim} overlays the empirical size of the raw CCT (solid) and of the plug-in BL-CCT (dashed) as functions of the scale parameter, for $K\in\{20000,80000\}$, so that the distortion and its correction can be compared on a single axis.
+Panel~(a) uses the boundary-layer parametrisation, with $s$ ranging over $\{0,2,4,6,8,10\}$.
+The raw CCT increases monotonically with $s$ and closely follows the theoretical limit $\Psi_{0.05}(s)$ of Corollary~\ref{cor:phasediagram}: its empirical size is close to the nominal level at $s=0$ and exceeds $0.15$ at $s=10$, illustrating the practical severity of the fixed-level distortion.
+The BL-CCT instead stays near the nominal level throughout, never exceeding about $0.075$; the small finite-$K$ excess at moderate $s$ is consistent with the remainder term in Theorem~\ref{thm:bluniform}, and by Proposition~\ref{prop:plugin} the plug-in calibration used here is asymptotically equivalent to the oracle calibration.

-Panels~(c) and (d) use the broader scale $c_K=\rho_K\log K$ with $K\in\{20000,40000,80000\}$.
-Panel~(c) shows oracle BL-CCT: empirical size decreases below nominal as $c$ grows, tracking the conservative limit $\Xi_{0.05}(c)$ of Proposition~\ref{prop:bl-c-phase}.
-Panel~(d) compares all three methods at $K=80000$.
-The raw CCT is anti-conservative and its size grows with $c$, while both oracle and plug-in BL-CCT remain much closer to nominal, confirming the qualitative difference predicted by Corollary~\ref{cor:bl-iff-common}.
+Panel~(b) uses the broader scale $c_K=\rho_K\log K$, with $c$ ranging over $\{0,0.5,1,1.5,2,2.5\}$.
+The two procedures separate already at small $c$: the raw CCT is strongly anti-conservative, its empirical size rising to roughly $0.16$, whereas the BL-CCT stays close to the nominal level and becomes conservative as $c$ grows, in agreement with the conservative limit $\Xi_{0.05}(c)$ of Proposition~\ref{prop:bl-c-phase} and the exactness characterisation of Corollary~\ref{cor:bl-iff-common}.
+The overlay confirms that the boundary-layer calibration removes most of the latent-factor size inflation suffered by the raw CCT under both scalings.